Swiss army bicycle: Braking System

 The MO-05 was introduced as a single-speed bicycle with a rear coaster brake and a rod-operated front spoon brake.
 From 1941 they were also fitted with a cable-operated rear drum brake.
 Some models (believed to be intended for use by medics) had a front drum brake fitted in place of the usual spoon brake.
 The basic MO-05 weighed a hefty 52 lbs (23.6 kg) when empty.
 Post-1946 models were built slightly lighter at 48 lbs (21.8 kg).
 Riders had to be quite fit, as some soldiers were expected to carry up to 70 lbs (31.8 kg) of equipment with only a single gear.

 This bike can still be seen regularly in Switzerland.
 Many of these MO-05s were sold to private individuals after the army had replaced it with the MO-93.
-Also some of the MO-05 are still in military use; e.g. on airfields by pilots and ground-crews.
+Some of the MO-05 are still in military use, such as on airfields by pilots and ground crews.